State-based Modal Logics for Free Choice: Axiomatizations

 \end{lemma}

 The proof of the above lemma is involved.
 We withhold this proof for now, and first present the main completeness argument.

-As a first step, let us note that our system is complete with respect to classical formulas---by inspecting the rules of our system one sees easily that, for instance, the axioms and rules of Hilbert-style system $\mathbf{K}$ are derivable (see also \cite{yang20172} for a detailed proof in the context of a similar system for $\ML$ with $\intd$).
+As a first step, let us note that our system is a conservative extension of the smallest normal logic $\mathbf{K}$---it is easy to see by inspecting our rules, that, for instance, the axioms and rules of the Hilbert-style system for $\mathbf{K}$ are derivable (see also \cite{yang20172} for a detailed proof of the analogous fact for a similar system).
+Therefore, since $\mathbf{K}$ is complete with respect to the class of all Kripke models, the same holds for the classical fragment of our system:

 \begin{proposition}[Classical completeness] For any $\Delta\cup \{\alpha\}\subseteq \ML:\Delta\vDash \alpha$ iff $\Delta\vdash \alpha$. \end{proposition}